Kenya Rae

 This covers additional costs related to a loss.
 Things like hotel bills, if the residence you rent is damaged to the point that you can not live there.

 If you’re a tenant who wants to make sure you’re protected while renting, it’s important that you look into renters insurance.
-This is a worthwhile investment for anyone renting a residential property for the long term and wants to ensure they can recoup financially from a major disaster or accident to the property.
+This is a worthwhile investment for anyone renting a residential property.
+Whether it is for a short or long term.

 How You Could Be Liable?